timothyshull/programming_notes/hardware/digital_design.md

 - AMD also sells x86 compatible microprocessors
 - x86 architecture has a long and convoluted history dating back to 1978, when Intel announced the 16-bit 8086 microprocessor
-- IBM selected the 8086 and its cousin, the 8088, for IBM’s first personal computers
+- IBM selected the 8086 and its cousin, the 8088, for IBM's first personal computers
 - In 1985, Intel introduced the 32-bit 80386 microprocessor, which was backward compatible with the 8086, so it could run software developed for earlier PCs
 - processor architectures compatible with the 80386 are called x86 processors